- Home

 5. French onion soup

-It’s cheap, easy, freezes well, is a perfect starter, and – when it’s paired with some warm, crusty bread – works just as well as a main.
+On a dark autumn day, a bowl of soup is wonderfully soothing and restorative.
+It’s cheap, easy, freezes well, is a perfect starter, and – when paired with warm, crusty bread – works just as well as a main.
 Endlessly versatile, making a soup will also give you the chance to use up any old veg you have sitting around.

 There are enough soup recipes around that you could make a different recipe every day and never run out of options – but one of the most hearty has got to be French onion soup.
 Though it started out as a simple peasant dish made from onions, water, and stale bread, today, most recipes are much more indulgent.

-The key to perfect French onion soup is to cook the onions slowly so they caramelise without burning.
+The key to the perfect French onion soup is to cook the onions slowly so they caramelise without burning.
 Then, top with cheesy garlic bread for maximum deliciousness.

 6. Slow cooker chicken casserole